sness23/smol2/README.md

-# Protein Cartoon Viewer - Babylon.js Implementation
+# smol2 - PyMOL-style Protein Viewer

-A sophisticated protein cartoon/ribbon visualization application built with Babylon.js and Express.js, implementing the same algorithms used in UCSF Chimera for high-quality molecular graphics.
+A sophisticated protein cartoon/ribbon visualization application built with Babylon.js and Express.js, featuring PyMOL-style mouse controls and a command-line interface.
+Implements the same algorithms used in UCSF Chimera for high-quality molecular graphics.

 ## Features